Yasashari/C4-contest/maia.analyze.md

 Also during the audit, we were able to find 1st depositor attack vectors, invalid comparisons, not properly removing the array elements (parallel storing), decimal errors when normalizing & denormalizing, Significant round-off errors when depositing like USDC, delegatecall errors & more.

-During the audit, we identified certain issues that were not included in any of the reports.
+ We identified certain issues that were not included in any of the reports in this audit.

 ERC4626MultiToken.sol : Here there is an issue that user being able to deposit underlying assets & if he redeems it he will be getting fewer amounts of token compared with what he deposited.
 This bug is reported & mitigation steps are also there.
 Another